 Debjanir Rannaghar has always been about easy recipes or at times complicated recipes with easy processes.
-All these years, I have tried to record the tried and tested recipes in the easiest way possible so that people can try the recipes without any complication.
-The recipe I am going to share today is something mother taught me in my initial days of cooking.
+All these years, I have tried to record the tried and tested recipes in the easiest way possible so that people can try the recipes without any complications.
+The recipe I am going to share today is something my mother taught me in my initial days of cooking.
 Here, I am talking about Kasundi Ilish.

-I use Kasundi sauce a lot at my kitchen.
+I use Kasundi sauce a lot in my kitchen.
 I not only use it to serve it as a condiment or sauce but I use it to make several dishes!
 Kasundi Ilish is one such dish I cook using Kasundi.
 I use both homemade and storebought Kasundi (based on availability) to make this dish.
 I at times use Aam Kasundi instead of Kasundi to make Kasundi Ilish.
 However, here in this post, I am sharing the recipe using normal Kasundi.
 One of the good thing (amongst others) with Ilish is you can cook this particular variety of fish with limited spices.

 Kasundi Ilish is a Bengali fish curry prepared with instant mustard sauce Kasundi which means you do not need to make the mustard paste to make the Ilish macher jhal if you are following this recipe!

 Ilish itself is tremendously flavorful and you do not need many spices to enhance the flavors.
 I have learned to make this particular dish from my mother.
 This dish does not call for typical mustard paste instead you can use store-bought Kasundi to make it.
 Maa taught me this when I used to stay alone in Bihar and cooking was the last thing on my mind.
 I could not even think of cooking Bhapa or Paturi with Ilish back then in 2009.